 The long lost grave of Richard III was discovered in Leicester in 2013.
 You can visit an exhibition outlining everything you ever wanted to know about the search for King Richard III and how this royal found himself interred in a council car park.
 You can also go on an audio tour, facial reconstruction tour and a guided walk.
 Oh, and when in Leicester you can't miss the beautiful cathedral, the final resting place of King Richard III.

 If you're more interested in the future than the past you can always bypass long deceased kings and head straight for the National Space Centre.
 A hugely inspirational attraction focused on all things intergalactic, the National Space Centre includes over 150 hands-on challenges, six interactive galleries, the UK's largest planetarium and that iconic rocket launch tower.

 Lincoln is quite different in character from the surrounding counties and is sometimes called 'the forgotten county' by locals.
 But don't let this deter you from visiting because as well as being home to the charming and quintessentially English town of Stamford, this famously flat land is home to the Fens, one of England's most astonishing medieval cathedrals and the bright lights of Skegness.

-If you only visit one small town on your trip make it Stamford.
-This gorgeous town has maintained its historic character allowing you to wander from timber-framed pubs with lashings of period atmosphere through unspoilt cobbled streets and on to pretty country walks with nary a glance at the 21st century.
+If you only visit one small town on your trip, make it Stamford.
+This gorgeous town has maintained its historic character allowing you to wander from timber-framed pubs with lashings of period atmosphere through unspoiled cobbled streets and on to pretty country walks with nary a glance at the 21st century.

 Located in the heart of the region on the M1 providing easy access to surrounding towns including Nottingham, Derby and Leicester Radisson Blu Hotel, East Midlands Airport is the perfect base from which to explore all the East Midlands has to offer.